eclipse-edc/Connector/samples/04-file-transfer/README.md

 It also adds a `ContractDefinition` with `id` `1` and a previously created `Policy` (code omitted above), that poses no restrictions on the data usage.
-The `ContractDefinition` also has an `AssetSelectorExpression` defining that it's valid for all assets with the `id` `test-document`.
+The `ContractDefinition` also has an `AssetSelectorExpression` defining that it is valid for all assets with the `id` `test-document`.
-Thus, it's valid for the created asset.
+Thus, it is valid for the created asset.

 Next to offering the file, the provider also needs to be able to transfer the file.
 Therefore, the `transfer-file` extension also provides the